tselect-npm/access-control/README.md

 It is important to understand that access control validates a request and has therefore no influence over the response that you send to your consumers.

 If you need to control which fields are exposed in the responses to your different consumers, one solution is to have them explicitly request the set of attributes that they want to see returned.
-If this is how your application behaves, then you can validate the attributes set that a particular user is requesting using a permission that could look like this:
+If this is how your application behaves, then you can validate the attributes that a particular user is requesting using a permission that would look like this:

 ```typescript
 ac.addPermissionToRole(Role.CUSTOMER, {